Yarthax23/toDo-server/docs/architecture.md

 `command_action` does not mirror `Client`, it carries just enough information for the server to execute intent safely and in order.

 #### Grammar Constraints

 **Grammar MAY**
 * Parse input bytes
 * Validate syntax and arguments
 * Construct `command_action`
-* Reject malformed input

 **Grammar MUST NOT**
 * Mutate `Client`
-* Change room membership
+* Change username or room membership
-* Change username
 * Perform I/O
-* Broadcast
+* Broadcast messages
-* Close Sockets
+* Close sockets
 * Remove clients
-* Touch buffers
+* Modify buffers

 #### Broadcast Helpers
 * Perform formatting and fan-out only